MAAS vs Growth Marketing.

 What gets asked.

-Does Vibe Marketing replace Growth Marketing?
+Does MAAS replace Growth Marketing?

 If your growth team is optimizing a brand you perceive as coherent, scalable, and with clear narrative, there's probably an implicit system.
 If your growth team improves metrics but the brand remains interchangeable, you lack architecture — not more tactics.

-Does Vibe Marketing require different tools?
+Does MAAS require different tools?

 Not necessarily.
 Growth tools (analytics, attribution, testing) remain valid.
-Vibe Marketing adds operational frameworks (Factor Be, Persuasion Design, Neuronarrative among others) and systemic metrics like editorial retention and network density.
+MAAS adds operational frameworks (Factor Be, Persuasion Design, Neuronarrative Marketing™ among others) and systemic metrics like editorial retention and network density.
 Tools don't compete; frameworks do.

 Which do I install first?